-The coconuts must be packed and shipped in a manner to prevent possible postinspection/treatment infestation and/or contamination by regulated pests.
-Where a consignment is split or has its packaging changed while in another country (or countries) en route to New Zealand, a "Re-export Certificate" is required.
-Where a consignment is held under bond as a result of the need to change conveyances and is kept in the original shipping container, a "Re-export Certificate" is not required.
+The limes must be packed and shipped in a manner to prevent contamination by regulated pests.

+The package should not be opened in transit.
+However, where a consignment is split or has its packaging changed while in another country (or countries) en route to New Zealand, a "Re-export Certificate" is required.
+Where a consignment is held under bond, as a result of the need to change conveyances, and it is kept in the original shipping container, a "Re-export Certificate" is not required.